ericnewton/takeout/README.md

 $ rclone -v copy gdrive:Takeout .
 ```

+* This project is maintained with the excellent `uv` utility.
+Use it
-* Pip install the software
+  to pip install the software

 ```
 $ uv pip install -e .